-Objective: To demonstrate that the functional outcome of 'removal on demand' of the syndesmotic screw is non-inferior compared to routine removal of the syndesmotic screw in patients with an ankle fracture.
+Objective: To demonstrate that the functional outcome of 'removal on demand' of the syndesmotic screw is non-inferior compared to routine removal of the syndesmotic screw in patients with an ankle fracture or an isolated syndesmotic injury.

 Study design: Pragmatic multicenter randomized controlled non-inferiority trial.